abhabongse/rehype-enhanced-alert/README.md

 into a different HTML structure which can be styled as an alert box.

-This plugin is based on the [rehype-github-alert][] plugin, but with more features and customization options whether it be simple styling or a more complex construction of HTML elements representing the alert boxes.
+This plugin is based on the [rehype-github-alert][] plugin, but with more features and customization options, whether it be simple styling or a more complex construction of HTML elements representing the alert boxes.

 ## When should I use this?

-This plugin helps you author Markdown content with alert boxes without having to learn to use a different syntax (like [remark-directive][]).
+This plugin helps you author Markdown content with alert boxes without resorting to a more complex [remark-directive][] plugin.
 By sharing the same syntax as GitHub alerts, you can expect your Markdown content to render properly both on GitHub and on web platforms you develop.